mixmaxhq/terraform-aws-fargate-service-with-lb/.github/pull_request_template.md

 <!-- Add any tasks that need to be done before/during/after release beyond creating and merging the deploy PR: creating indices, deploying other services, bumping modules, etc. -->

 #### Checklist
-- [ ] I've increased test coverage
-- [ ] I've enabled Flow in the files I've touched
-- [ ] I'm using ODM for database calls
 - [ ] Should this involve a live code review and/or demo?